junior-bortolanza/list-of-courses/README.md

 # 🎓 Academic & Learning Journey

-This repository contains a summary of my `academic life.` back ground and the technical courses I have completed throughout my journey in technology and software development. :heart_eyes:
+This repository contains a summary of my `academic life` back ground and the technical courses I have completed throughout my journey in technology and software development. :heart_eyes:

 ---